hithismani/hithismani/README.md

 </details>

-#### What would you find on my GitHub?
+#### What Would You Find On My GitHub?
-- Projects and working concepts that have helped automate/optimize mundane tasks for my life as a developer.
+- Projects and working concepts that have helped automate/optimize mundane tasks, or test out new concepts.
 - Projects that support my work as the Co-Founder and Product Lead at [TheMindClan](https://themindclan.com), a platform that's making mental health accessible (and a personal journey) to Indians.

 #### What Do I Code In? 💻
-Any language that I can pick up, to help the teams of various projects I'm part of.
+I try learn any language that can help the teams of various projects I'm part of.
 My first preference would be Python (FastAPI/Flask/Django)  & Hugo with whichever front-end framework that works for the project.
-I've got a soft corner for [tailwind](https://tailwindcss.com/) and [bootstrap](https://getbootstrap.com/).
+I've got a soft corner for [Tailwind](https://tailwindcss.com/) and [bootstrap](https://getBootstrap.com/) (*SUPER* pumped for version 5 btw).

 #### Some Projects I've Worked On:
 - [Hugon](https://github.com/hithismani/hugon): Python script that simplifies working with archetypes in Hugo.
 Enables bulk markdown file creation/editing via a single .csv!